 The Afghan Women Leadership Initiative (AWLI) is a United States government program aimed at empowering Afghan women and girls to fully participate in their communities.
 The initiative promotes women in the economy, increases young women’s access to education, invests in adolescent girls to delay marriage, trains women survivors of gender-based violence, and helps women’s shelters become financially sustainable.

 Changing business environments takes time.
-That is why AWLI offers Afghan women courses on how to market their goods or services and empowers them to be a part of the economy.
-The initiative also works towards long-term, national-level change through projects that give businesswomen a platform to raise their concerns to policymakers in Afghanistan.
+That is why AWLI offers Afghan women courses on how to market their goods and services and empowers them to be a part of the economy.
+The initiative also works towards long-term, national-level change through projects that give businesswomen a platform to raise their concerns to policymakers in Afghanistan with the complimentary goal of creating additional pathways for women’s political leadership..

 AWLI has programs that address early and forced marriage, including a campaign that highlights the negative health, economic, and social consequences of this practice for girls, their families and communities.
 The initiative offers life-skills training to young girls to help them build leadership skills and know their rights.